nwg-piotr/tint2-executors/README.md

 # tint2-executors
 I thought to publish my collection of executors for Tint2 panel here, in hope it's useful to someone.
+Some of them are only useful on [Arch Linux](https://www.archlinux.org), the others may be used anywhere.

 Let's start from the latest one:

 ## cpu-fan-memory.py